 - Across the Line: This is when the shaft points to the right of your target.
 It's often a result of over-rotating the arms.

 - Laid Off: This is when the shaft points to the left of your target.
-This can happen from a variety of factors, including the arms stopping short of a full body turn.
+This can happen for a variety of reasons, including the arms stopping short of a full body turn.

 - Body Rotation: Your back should be facing the target, and you should feel tension loaded in your trail hip and glute.
 It’s a turn, not a sway.
 You should not have drifted outside the 'cylinder' we talked about in our setup guide.